aytugkaya/Car-Value-Prediction/README.md

 Please observe documentation / stage documentation for details.

-Data file could not be uploaded since file is too large.
-Please use the link to download data file.
+ Data file "autos.csv" and "clean_data" could not be uploaded since file is too large.
+ Please download zipped files or use the link to download "autos.csv" data file.